Growing Chinese Stature in Indian Ocean and Maldivian Politics

 China has already built port-related infrastructure projects in the countries ranging from Tanzania, Sri Lanka, Myanmar, Australia, and Israel.
 China wants to use maritime commerce and naval supremacy to spread its dominance over the world.

-order Lyrica from canada “While China does want to dominate the world, I fail to see the link between being a contractor and banker for ports, creating demand and supply in the host countries, and naval activity.”
+“While China does want to dominate the world, I fail to see the link between being a contractor and banker for ports, creating demand and supply in the host countries, and naval activity.”

 The Chinese White Paper issued in 2015 clearly spelled out the official policies of putting maritime strategic objectives over land bound transnational linkages.

 China wants to secure the key maritime locations for strategic and economic reasons.
 China’s defense spending has increased substantially over the last few decades.
 While the need for controlling the sea lines arise out of domestic requirements of increasing its export markets and building cheaper networks of transportation, but also includes China’s desire to dominate the supply chain for raw materials and oil which it needs to meet its ever-increasing energy demands.
 Thus, maritime infrastructure development is not only an economic requirement but also the strategic need of the country to project its naval capabilities.